 Best Tennis Racquet for 11-12 Years Kids

 Head has made speed with solid aluminum O-beam that makes racquet good to get into tennis for little champions.
-It has spin oriented strings which is good for control.
+It has spin-oriented strings which are good for control.

-Usually when kids try to get the control chances are there for injury.
-But this edition makes it comfortable for growing arm of kids without causing any injury.
+Usually when kids try to get control chances are there for injury.
+But this edition makes it comfortable for the growing arms of kids without causing any injury.

 |Head Size||107 Sq.
 In|